 Hi, It's Lesli

-"As an LCSW social worker/therapist, artist and writer, I feel that healing is multi-faceted.
-Exploring different ways of expressing and processing feelings/ thoughts- both verbally and non-verbally-- is helpful to all of us.
-Creating and telling stories, whether reality based or through metaphor, can be such a powerful part of the healing process!"
+"As an LCSW social worker/therapist, artist and writer, it is my belief that healing is multi-faceted.
+Exploring different ways of expressing and processing feelings/ thoughts- both verbally and non-verbally- is helpful to all of us.
+Creating and telling stories can be such a powerful part of the healing process!"

 I began making expressive dolls when my daughter was 5 or 6 years old.
-I wanted to help my daughter and her freinds learn healthy communication skills early in life.
+I wanted to help her and her friends learn healthy communication skills early in life.
 The more I worked on these dolls and the joy of storytelling, the more I began to think about other ways that they could be used.
 I have always had an interest in storytelling.
 As a kid I would spend hours drawing imaginary people, telling stories about them and then hanging them up on the walls.
 As a teen, I would draw out my hardships and tape the images all over my wall.
-As a teenager, seeing the images on my wall was validating, grounding and helped to guide me forward.
+As I reflect on my teenage years, seeing these images on my wall were validating, grounding and helped to guide me forward.

-Connect and Express can be used as a mental health tool, helping clients process feelings and thoughts in a creative way.
-It can be used in educational settings for storytelling or as a vehicle to teach a variety of academic subjects.
-It can also be used at home for interactive family fun or refrigerator communication!
+Connect and Express can be used in a range of different ways.
+It can used as a fun, expressive tool for family conversations without screens or as a mental health tool, helping clients process feelings and thoughts in a creative way.
+It can be used in educational settings for storytelling about empathy, compassion, social skills, journal prompts or as a vehicle to teach a variety of academic subjects.

 How Can Connect and Express Enhance Your Therapeutic Work With Clients?